Imitation Learning from Purified Demonstrations: Conclusion

 \section{Conclusion}

-In this paper, we propose to tackle the imperfect expert demonstration issue from a perspective of perturbation.
-We conduct a two-step purification process to eliminate the potential perturbations based on the diffusion process before conducting imitation learning.
-The distance gap between optimal and imperfect expert distributions can be minimized after forward diffusion.
-The purified expert distribution can be recovered from diffused one via reverse diffusion.
-We provide sufficient theoretical analysis that the proposed two-step purification can eliminate the potential perturbations and minimize the divergence between optimal and purified expert distributions.
-With purified expert demonstrations, the subsequent distribution matching in imitation learning can be more accurate to improve agent behavior.
-Our proposed DP-IL algorithms can be easily adopted in existing imitation learning frameworks, such as GAIL and BC, to alleviate the imperfect expert demonstrations at any ratios.
-We conduct extensive experiments on different tasks and apply the proposed DP-IL on different IL algorithms to evaluate the effectiveness with imperfect demonstrations.
+In this paper, we propose to tackle the imperfect demonstrations issue by conducting a two-step purification process to eliminate the potential noises based on the diffusion process.
+The distance gap between optimal and sub-optimal expert distributions can be minimized after forward diffusion.
+The purified demonstrations can then be recovered from diffused one via reverse diffusion.
+Additionally, we provide sufficient theoretical analysis to indicate the impact of the reverse point on the purification.
+The proposed method can be easily adopted in existing imitation learning frameworks, such as GAIL and BC, to alleviate the effect of sub-optimal expert demonstrations.
+We conduct extensive experiments on MuJoCo and RoboSuite with different types of sub-optimal demonstrations to evaluate the effectiveness of diffusion purification.
 The comparison results demonstrate the superiority of DP-IL over other baselines.